AhmadHassan71/Surmaiya/README.md

 - Make your changes and ensure that the code follows the existing style and conventions.
 - Test your changes thoroughly.
 - Commit your changes with descriptive commit messages.
--Push your changes to your fork and create a pull request to the main branch of the original repository.
+- Push your changes to your fork and create a pull request to the main branch of the original repository.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.